What's in an op-amp?

 It’s easy to give a superficial answer.
 A typical operational amplifier has three main parts: a differential input stage, a voltage amplifier, and a push-pull output circuit.
 We covered the latter two in the previous article, and it’s tempting to wave away the first bit too.

-Yet, the differential stage is a different animal.
+Yet, the differential stage is a pretty interesting animal.
 At its heart lies an arrangement of transistors known as the long-tailed pair, and an accurate explanation of its mechanics is hard to come by.
 I’ll try to address this in the following article — but let’s start with a brief detour.

 The I-V curve of a field effect transistor